GianlucaCesari/angular-gulpfile/README.md

 $ npm install gulp-email

 ```
 After this you are all set!
-Just change your paths in the file and run it typing in your teminal (you should be in the root of your project) :
+Just change your paths in the file and run it typing in your teminal:

 ```bash
 $ gulp watch